canjs/can-component/docs/helpers.md

-@property {Object.<String,can.mustache.helper>} can-component.prototype.helpers helpers
+@property {Object.<String,can-stache.helper>} can-component.prototype.helpers helpers
 @parent can-component.prototype

 Helper functions used with the component's template.

-@option {Object.<String,can.mustache.helper>}
+@option {Object.<String,can-stache.helper>}

-An object of [can.mustache] helper names and methods.
+An object of [can-stache] helper names and methods.
 The helpers are only available within the component's template and source html.
-Helpers are always called back with `this` as the [can.Component::viewModel viewModel].
+Helpers are always called back with `this` as the [can-component::viewModel viewModel].

 @body

 ## Use

-[can.Component]'s helper object lets you provide helper functions that are localized to the component's [can.Component::template template].
+[can-component]'s helper object lets you provide helper functions that are localized to the component's [can-component::template template].
 The following example uses an `isSelected` helper to render content for selected items.
 Click one of the following libraries to toggle them within the `selected` array.